napari/docs/docs/naps/8-telemetry.md

 ## Privacy assessment

 During the preparation of this NAP we assume that none of the collected data will be presented in a form that allows to identify a single user or identify a research area of user.
-We also select a set of data that will be collected to minimize the possibility of revealing fragile data, but it is impossible to guarantee that it will not be possible to identify a single user (for example by checking installed plugin combinations).
+We also select a set of data that will be collected to minimize the possibility of revealing sensitive data, but it is impossible to guarantee that it will not be possible to identify a single user (for example by checking installed plugin combinations).

 Because of this, we propose to not publish raw data and only show aggregated results.
 The aggregation will be performed using scripts.
 Napari core devs will access raw data only if there are errors in the aggregation process.